 About Us

 At Aspiro Healthcare, we foster an inclusive culture that promotes employee health and well-being, creativity and engagement, and supports recruitment and retention.
-We create a valued training environment, promoting excellence and encouraging innovation, ensuring a highly skilled and motivated workforce.
+We create a valued training environment, promoting excellence and encouraging innovation to ensure a highly skilled and motivated workforce.
 We offer a competitive rate of pay.

-Job Summary: The post holder is a pharmacist who acts within their professional boundaries, supporting and working alongside a team of pharmacists in general practice.
-The post holder will provide primary support to general practice staff regarding prescription and medication queries, help support the repeat prescription system, deal with acute prescription requests, and manage medicines reconciliation on transfer of care while providing expertise in clinical medicines advice.
+The post holder will provide primary support to general practice staff with regards to prescription and medication queries.
+They will help support the repeat prescription system, deal with acute prescription requests, and manage medicines reconciliation on transfer of care, providing expertise in clinical medicines advice while addressing both public and social care needs of patients in the GP practice.

 Primary Duties and Areas of Responsibility